-Each SAGE journal has its own Editorial office and its own instructions for authors.
-To submit your article, go to the list of all our journals here, select the one you wish to submit to, click on the Instructions for authors to get details on how to submit your article.
+Each SAGE journal has its own editorial office and its own instructions for authors.
+To submit your article, visit your chosen journal’s homepage and click on the manuscript submission guidelines link.
+View the list of all our journals here.

 The list of authors should include all those who can legitimately claim authorship.
 This is all those who:

 Authors should meet the conditions of all of the points above.
 Each author should have participated sufficiently in the work to take public responsibility for appropriate portions of the content.

 When a large, multicentre group has conducted the work, the group should identify the individuals who accept direct responsibility for the manuscript.
 These individuals should fully meet the criteria for authorship.

 Acquisition of funding, collection of data, or general supervision of the research group alone does not constitute authorship, although all contributors who do not meet the criteria for authorship should be listed in the Acknowledgments section.
 Please refer to the International Committee of Medical Journal Editors (ICMJE) authorship guidelines for more information on authorship.

 For authors submitting to social science or humanities journals, all parties who have made a substantive contribution to the article should be listed as authors.
 Principal authorship, authorship order, and other publication credits should be based on the relative scientific or professional contributions of the individuals involved, regardless of their status.
 A student is usually listed as principal author on any multiple-authored publication that substantially derives from the student’s dissertation or thesis.

 General guidance for authors submitting to medical journals (please view the journal’s submission guidelines for specific requirements)